 Spinal manipulation is often associated with chiropractic care.
 However, osteopractic specialists receive intensive training in spinal manipulation.
 At Back To You Osteopractic Physical Therapy & Rehabilitation, the team may include spinal manipulation as one component of a comprehensive treatment plan.
-If you struggle with back or neck pain, call the office in Canton, Royal Oak, or Grosse Pointe Woods, Michigan, or book an appointment online today.
+If you struggle with back or neck pain, call the office in Canton, Royal Oak, or Grosse Pointe Woods, Michigan, or Port St. Lucie, FL, or book an appointment online today.

 Spinal manipulation involves manual techniques designed to relieve joint pressure, restore spinal alignment, and take pressure off spinal nerves.
 In the process, you get relief from your pain and you support your body’s natural healing ability.